superduper-io/superduper/docs/content/intro.md

-# Welcome to SuperDuperDB!
+# Welcome to superduper!

-Hi 👋 and welcome to the open-source SuperDuperDB project!
+Hi 👋 and welcome to the open-source superduper project!
 If you are reading this, you are probably interested in taking full control of your AI-data integrations, and would like to leverage the full power of the open-source AI ecosystem on your databases.
 Well done!
 We agree